jstolarek/hashlink-launcher/README.md

 game jams.
 Linux is my platform of choice and, although Haxe is fully portable, creating a distribution package for Windows users turned out to be a bit of a problem.
-Putting all the required files together is not an issue, but I still need a way to execute `hl.exe hlboot.dat` to actually launch the game.
-At first I went with the simplest option and created a simple `.bat` file launcher but I noticed that people were getting confused.
-I guess many users these days don't know what batch files are and are suspicious of them (can't blame them).
+Putting all the required files together is not an issue, but I still needed a way to execute `hl.exe hlboot.dat` to actually launch the game.
+At first I went with the simplest option and created a simple `.bat` file launcher but I noticed that people were getting confused (weird unknown extension, no icon).
 So I created this trivial application instead.
 Thanks to it I can create a Windows distribution package without having to deal with Windows.